ycashfoundation/ycash-website/docs/about.md

 and mining on commodity hardware opens up the mining process up to a much larger group of users.

-Another key component of Ycash's approach to addressign The Distribution Problem is upholding a promise that originated from Zcash: that 90% of the coins would be distributed via the mining process.
+Another key component of Ycash's approach to addressing The Distribution Problem is upholding a promise that originated from Zcash: that 90% of the coins would be distributed via the mining process.
 The structure of the Ycash Development Fund upholds that
 promise: With 5% of the coins starting at block height 570,000 going to the